Office of the Commissioner for Patents

 Office of Patent Operations

-The Deputy Commissioner for Office of Patents Operations provides administrative oversight to nine Patent Technology Centers and coordinates the activities of the examination of applications for patents.
+The Deputy Commissioner of Patents Operations provides administrative oversight to nine Patent Technology Centers and coordinates the activities of the examination of applications for patents.
 Responsible for all patent-examining functions in the Technology Centers and all operational aspects of patent application, initial examination, patent publications, and international applications processing.
 The Deputy Commissioner for Patents Operations leads more than 6,800 highly skilled scientists and engineers.

 This office is comprised of Patent Technology Centers, the Office of Patent Training and the Central Re-exam Unit.